A swap-adversarial framework for improving domain generalization in electrocorticography-based Parkinson's disease

 \textbf{Band-pass filtering.} A band-pass filter between 1 Hz and 128 Hz was applied to remove low-frequency noise associated with eye blinks and muscle movements, as well as high-frequency noise and detrending effects.

-\textbf{Notch filtering.} To suppress power-line interference, notch filters at 60 Hz and its harmonic (\textit{i.e., }120 Hz) were applied, selectively removing those specific frequency components.
+\textbf{Notch filtering.} To suppress power-line interference, notch filters at 60 Hz and its harmonic (i.e., 120 Hz) were applied, selectively removing those specific frequency components.

 \textbf{ASR.} To eliminate unpredictable and non-repetitive artifacts, ASR was applied.
-It detects clean calibration segments with low noise variance to estimate a reference subspace and removes components that exceed an RMS-based threshold, reconstructing the signal from the remaining components \citep{chang2018evaluation}.
+It detects clean calibration segments with low noise variance to estimate a reference subspace and removes components that exceed a root mean square (RMS)-based threshold, reconstructing the signal from the remaining components \citep{chang2018evaluation}.

-As shown in Figure \ref{fig:OverallDataPreprocessing}, we visualize the denoising process of a representative sample step by step in both the time and frequency domains.
+As shown in Fig.~\ref{fig:OverallDataPreprocessing}, we visualize the denoising process of a representative sample step by step in both the time and frequency domains.
 The band-pass filter removed low-frequency drifts and high-frequency noise, while the notch filter suppressed the 60 Hz and 120 Hz interference.
 Finally, ASR eliminated artifacts between 1–5 s and around 10 s.